Safe and quality aged care services

 Reviewing Aged Care Quality Standards

-Painting a picture with data
+Painting a clearer picture with better data

 Growing a capable and committed workforce